Policies, Resources, and Frequently Asked Questions

 Click to view or download the matching and ranking policy CTR.50.003

-Committee Review Kidney Transplant Advisory Committee (TBD), National HLA Advisory Committee (TBD), Donation and Transplantation Administrators Advisory Committee (TBD), Organ Donation and Transplantation Expert Advisory Committee (TBD)
+Committee Review Kidney Transplant Advisory Committee, National HLA Advisory Committee, Donation and Transplantation Administrators Advisory Committee

-Committee Endorsement Kidney Transplant Advisory Committee (TBD), National HLA Advisory Committee (TBD), Donation and Transplantation Administrators Advisory Committee (2021-03-22), Organ Donation and Transplantation Expert Advisory Committee (TBD)
+Committee Endorsement Kidney Transplant Advisory Committee, National HLA Advisory Committee, Donation and Transplantation Administrators Advisory Committee

 Purpose

-The Canadian Transplant Registry (CTR) identifies transplant opportunities across Canada, for kidney transplant candidates who are paediatric or highly sensitized to Human Leukocyte Antigens (HLA).
-This policy outlines the matching algorithm rules used to identify and rank paediatric and highly sensitized patients (HSP) who are potential matches to an available deceased donor kidney.
+The Canadian Transplant Registry (CTR) identifies transplant opportunities across Canada for kidney transplant candidates who are pediatric or highly sensitized to Human Leukocyte Antigens (HLA).
+This policy outlines the matching algorithm rules used to identify and rank pediatric and highly sensitized patients (HSP) who are potential matches to an available deceased donor kidney.

 Policy

-There are three tiers of matching and ranking that the kidney algorithm performs, to develop a final listing of potential paediatric and HSP recipients for a deceased donor, who has been registered in the CTR.
-The three tiers are:
+There are three tiers of matching and ranking that the kidney algorithm performs to develop a final listing of potential pediatric and HSP recipient matches for a deceased donor who has been registered in the CTR.

 • Blood Group Compatibility